Our three-night stay and all experiences for our Family Vacation in State College, PA were hosted by Central PA Convention & Visitors Bureau.

 All opinions and experiences are that of mine and my family and we are always honest.

 When I hear the name “State College”, I don’t immediately think of an amazing town for the ultimate family vacation.
 In fact, I didn’t even know it was an actual city in Pennsylvania until this year.
 I thought it was exactly what it said – a state college.
 Silly me.
 What I learned this summer is that one of the nicest places to head to in the summer for a family vacation is State College, the home of Penn State University in the heart of Pennsylvania.

-You’re find State College in Center County, Pennsylvania.
+You find State College in Centre County, Pennsylvania.
 And guess what?
-It’s pretty much right in the centre of Pennsylvania.
+It’s right in the centre of Pennsylvania.

 The best family vacation in State College, Pennsylvania

 From Butler County, we drove just over 2.5 hours to the town of State College for the second stop of our Pennsylvania road trip.
 The ultimate family vacation in State College, Pennsylvania includes Soaring, Caving, Fly Fishing, and Exploring!
 We spent three nights and four days seeing and doing as much as we could.